 The CEO or designee shall require all new employees to submit to a state criminal record check by the Kentucky State Police and a fingerprint police record check as part of the initial employment process.
-Additional background checks may be required for child care/daycare positions.
-OVEC will bear the cost of any of these services.
+Additional background checks may be required for employees working directly with children.
+OVEC will cover the cost of any of these services.

 No Head Start employee or other employee directly responsible for working with students will be placed on the job until the CEO receives the results of any background check and verifies that the employee is qualified for final employment.
 After reviewing the background checks, the CEO shall either qualify the individual for final employment status or terminate the employment process.
 Reasons for terminating the employee on the basis of the background checks include, but are not limited to, past or present criminal behavior threatening to the welfare of children, other employees, school district employees, or the community.
-The CEO may also terminate the employment process as a result of the background checks if any reveal behavior or patterns of behavior inappropriate for an individual responsible for the welfare of children.
-In addition, the CEO may terminate the employment process if the background checks indicate criminal activity including but not limited to, fraud, embezzlement, or other misbehavior involving the handling of funds.
+OVEC may also terminate the employment process as a result of the background checks if any reveal behavior or patterns of behavior inappropriate for an individual responsible for the welfare of children.
+In addition, OVEC reserves the right to terminate the employment process if the background checks indicate criminal activity including but not limited to, fraud, embezzlement, or other misbehavior involving the handling of funds.

-A state criminal record check shall also be performed every two (2) years for each OVEC employee.
+A state criminal record check shall also be performed every two (2) years.

-All prospective employees whose job functions include financial management, budgeting, purchasing or executing payments, deposits, or preparing financial documents, shall be required to sign a document signifying their understanding of, and intent to comply with, established fraud prevention measures.
+All prospective employees whose job functions include financial management, budgeting, purchasing or executing payments, deposits, or preparing financial documents, shall be required to sign a document signifying their understanding of, and intend to comply with, established fraud prevention measures.